astronomer/docs/archived_software_docs/version-0.31/single-node-install.md

     sudo systemctl start astronomer-certified@webserver.service
     ```

 > **Note:** For added security and stability, we recommend running the webserver behind a reverse proxy and load balancer such as [nginx](https://www.nginx.com/).
-For more information on this feature, read the [Apache Airflow documentation](https://airflow.apache.org/docs/stable/howto/run-behind-proxy.html).
+For more information on this feature, read the [Apache Airflow® documentation](https://airflow.apache.org/docs/stable/howto/run-behind-proxy.html).

 ## Step 10: Set up workers (Celery only)